 - Media services like recipe development, food photography, videography, content writing, coaching & consulting services, etc.

 I’d say blogging as a way to tell stories may be dead but food blogs that are a complete resource offering consistent value to readers – that’s NOT dead.

 Long gone are the days of blogging being a Tumblr account or a Live Journal where you simply share about your day-to-day life.

 People are looking for solutions to their problems and a blog/website is a great way to provide solutions for your readers.
 Every business needs a blog!

 Ok, let’s talk numbers.
 As of December 2023, I average about $24K per month in gross income, which means that number does not include expenses (taxes, groceries, equipment, web hosting, contractors, accountant, tools, subscriptions, education, etc).

 Every month is different and expenses grow as your business grows.
 From that monthly gross income above, this is the breakdown by income source:

 - Affiliate Marketing – 1%

 The majority of my income comes from the display ads on this food blog.
-That one income stream generates six figures alone.
-This blog receives about 2.6 million page views per year.
+That one income stream generates multi-six figures alone.
+This blog receives over 3.4 million page views per year.